pingxuan-hlju/APMF/README.md

 ## Catalogs
 - **/Model**: Contains the code implementation of APMF algorithm.
 - **APMF.py**: Contains the code implementation of APMF algorithm and training process.
+- **dataloader.py**: Processes the miRNA,disease, and lncRNA similarities, associations, embeddings, and adjacency matrices.
+- **model.py**: Defines the model.

 ---